Synonyms and other taxonomic changes

 This represents a creature that in New Mexico, Arizona, and California is sometimes confused with, is found literally alongside of, yet remains distinct from both S. shoshone and S. albolineata.

 Most of the specimens key to S. lineata, but some (because the dark dots on the abdomen may be absent) key to S. shoshone.
-For many years these striped green insects were traditionally called S. venusta, but now they are usually lumped under S. lineata or S. shoshone depending (apparently) entirely upon the presence or absence of the dark dots on the abdomen.
+For many years these striped green insects were traditionally called S. venusta, but now they are usually lumped under S. lineata or S. shoshone depending upon the presence or absence of the dark dots on the abdomen.
 I have found that in one population there may be individuals with no dots, with faded bluish dots, or with bold black dots, all together and mating with one another.
-They also show structural similarity to S. albolineata and S. obscura (and they are colored very much like S. obscura).
-It seems simplest for now to give them their own category under S. lineata, to which they are closely similar, and with which they seem to blend to the east in Colorado and New Mexico.
-They should probably be called Schistocerca lineata subspecies venusta; however, I don't think that combination has ever been legally published.
+They also show structural similarity to S. albolineata and S. obscura (and they are colored somewhat like S. obscura).
+It seems simplest for now to give them their own category under S. lineata, to which they are most related, and with which they seem to blend to the east in Colorado and New Mexico.
+They should probably be called Schistocerca lineata subspecies venusta; however, that combination has apparently not yet been legally published.

 The name Schistocerca venusta clearly applies to these insects.
 It was described from a series of specimens from widely scattered localities, and a type locality was later designated as Indio, California.
 Confusion with S. shoshone and S. lineata is widespread, and the distinction is unclear (are they ecotypes, ecological subspecies, or biologically distinct species?).
 Current usage lumps them under one of the two other species, without recognizing S. venusta as being distinct.